alchemy-fullstack-js-fall-2018/greet-and-calculate/README.md

   * `if` either argument is a non-number the function should throw an error
   * `if` the second argument is `0` the function should throw an error
   * `else` return the first number divided by the second

+I have the following modules:

+    greeter: This function will initally test whether the name is a string.
+If it's anything other than a string, it will give an error message "name must be a string".
+If it is a string, it will give pass the test and return the name.
+The two parameters required are salutation and name (both should be a string).

+    greet: This is a simple function that uses one parameter "name" and works with the greeter function to return 'hello' + 'name' if a valid name/string is passed in the greeter function.

+    add: This is an addition function which uses two parameters.
+It will initally take the two values and test whether both are 'numbers', if it doesn't pass, it will give an error message 'this must be a numeric value'.
+If it passes the test, it will return the sum of the two numbers.

+    subtract:  The subtract function  uses two parameters.
+It will initally take the two values and test whether both are 'numbers', if it doesn't pass, it will give an error message 'this must be a numeric value'.
+If it passes the test, it will return the difference between the two numbers.

+    multiply: The multiply function uses two parameters.
+It will initally take the two values and test whether both are 'numbers', if it doesn't pass, it will be given an error message 'this must be a numeric value'.
+If it passes the test, it will multiply the two numbers and provide the results.

+    division: The division function which uses two parameters.
+It will initally take the two values and test whether both are 'numbers', if it doesn't pass, it will be given an error message 'this must be a numeric value'.
+Then, it will go through another if statement and take the 2nd parameter and test whether the number is equal to zero.
+If it is zero, it will spit out another error message stating 'cannot divide by 0'.
+However, if it passes, it will return the division of both numbers.